katerynaCh/multimodal-emotion-recognition/README.md

 * \-\-mask [softhard | noise | nodropout ] = modality dropout variant.
 Default is softhard (check paper for details).
 * \-\-num_heads = specifies the number of heads to use in the fusion module.
 * \-\-pretrain_path = path to EfficientFace pre-trained checkpoint.
+* \-\-result_path = path where the results and trained models will be saved
+* \-\-annotation_path = path to annotation file generated at previous step

-By default, this will train the model, select the best iteration on validation set and report the performance on the test set (in [DIR_TO_SAVE_RESULTS]/tes_set_bestval.txt).
+By default, this will train the model, select the best iteration on validation set and report the performance on the test set (in [RESULT_PATH]/tes_set_bestval.txt).
 Other training parameters that can be adjusted are self-explanatory and can be seen from opts.py.
 The defaults are set to those used in the paper.

 The codebase defaults to single-fold training, but supports multi-fold cross-validation, for that you might want to specify the annotation path for each fold separately in main.py.